Riding with herds of zebra in Botswana on a riding safari

 Camp Kalahari has 10 spacious Meru tents : 7 Twin tents, 2 Double tents and 1 Family tent consisting of 2 adjacent tents, accommodating 2 guests in each with an inter-leading bathroom.
 All tents have en-suite outdoor bathrooms, flush loos, hot and cold running water, along with comfy beds, fresh cotton sheets, stripy African blankets and hot water bottles in winter.
 A common space with library, living/dining area and a swimming pool for those hot Kalahari days.

 A laundry service is included.
-There are camera charging facilities in the camp but not at Fly Camp.
+There are camera charging facilities in the camp and limited WiFi.

 Meals